 - 193. The delegation of Cuba entered a reservation on the presence of the delegation of Grenada. - 194.
 The delegation of Grenada rejected the reservation. - 195.
-After an exchange of views the meeting recognised that all CDCC member countries present at the tenth session were represented by properly constituted and duly authorized delegations.
+After an exchange of views the meeting recognized that all CDCC member countries present at the tenth session were represented by properly constituted and duly authorized delegations.

-Agenda Item 13 - Place and date of CDCC XI
+Agenda Item 13 - Place and date of the eleventh session of CDCC

-196. The meeting asked the secretariat to consult member states to determine the place and date of the eleventh CDCC meeting.
+196. The meeting asked the secretariat to consult member States to determine the place and date of the eleventh session of CDCC.